How Much Money is in the World?

 Who Decides How Much Money is in the World?

-The central bank of each country regulates the money supply chain in that country.
+The central bank of each country regulates the money supply chain in that country, so no one state decides how much money there is in the world.
 However, some key central banks like the Bank of England may also influence the money supply.

 They can increase or decrease the number of deposits that commercial banks must have as reserves or the interest rates these banks set for loans.